 Requisite: Economics 11 and Mathematics 12 or equivalent, or consent of the instructor.
 Spring semester.
-Professor Woglom.2016-17: Offered in Spring 2017
+Professor Woglom.2017-18: Not offered

 This course covers similar material to that covered in Economics 54 but is mathematically more rigorous and moves at a more rapid pace.
 A student may not receive credit for both Economics 54 and Economics 58.

 Requisite: Economics 11 and Mathematics 13 or equivalent, or consent of the instructor.
 Fall semester.
-Professor Nicholson.2016-17: Offered in Fall 2016
+Professor Nicholson.2017-18: Offered in Fall 2017

 This course studies the specification, estimation, and testing of econometric models based on the maximum likelihood and method of moments principles.
 It builds from mathematical statistics and utilizes matrix algebra, the rudiments of which will be introduced in the course.
 The course will also review applications of econometric models to various areas of micro and macroeconomics.
 A student may not receive credit for both Economics 55 and Economics 59.

 Requisite: Economics 11, Mathematics 13, and Mathematics 17 or equivalent.
 Fall semester.
 Professor Ishii.2017-18: Offered in Fall 2017